traefik-workshops/k3s-and-traefik-proxy/03-Use-the-IngressRoute-Custom-Resource/README.md

 ## What's a TraefikService?

 TraefikServices are different from Kubernetes Services - it's the [CRD implementation of a Traefik Service in Kubernetes](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#kind-traefikservice).
-If the `kind` key is not specified, then the `name` defaults to a Kubernetes Service.
+If the `kind` key is not specified in an IngressRoute, then the `name` defaults to a Kubernetes Service.

 We use a TraefikService to control how client requests are load balanced across backend servers, or in this case, to route to a special internal Traefik endpoint: the API.